-Eleonora Ardemagni is an expert of Yemen, Gulf monarchies (political and security issues), and Arab military forces.
+Eleonora Ardemagni is an expert on Yemen, Gulf monarchies (political and security issues), and Arab military forces.

 Master of Science (MSc) in International Relations, Catholic University, Milan; Diploma in European Affairs, ISPI; Specializing Master in Middle Eastern Studies, ASERI (2015).